 How old do you have to be to adopt?

 You must be at least 25 years old in order to adopt from us.
 We do not doubt that you could provide a loving environment, but the number of animals that are given up or rehomed within the first few years after adoption is much higher among adopters who are under age 25 than among adopters who are over 25.
 Generally, this seems to be because there are more major life changes ahead the younger the applicant — new jobs, roommates, living situations, etc. Our number one priority is each animal's health and wellbeing, so we must be as careful as we can when trying to place animals in homes that will be stable longterm.
 We are very sorry to disappoint those of you who are younger than 25, but we do encourage you to foster for us in order to "get your dog fix" while helping save lives (as long as you are 21 or older).

 I’ve been approved to adopt an animal.
 What should I have ready when I come to finalize the adoption?

 Please bring a valid ID and the adoption fee (cash or money order only).
 Please also be sure to bring a pet carrier and/or a leash and collar or harness if appropriate.

 I filled out the adoption application, but it doesn’t seem to submit properly.
 What do I do?

-Please try submitting the application again using a different web browser.
+Please try updating your browser and submitting the application again, or try using a different web browser.